-Gail Smith is the Secretary of our Board of Trustees.
 Aside from a short break for personal reasons Gail has been involved with Recovery Cymru since its inception.
 Gail has a long work history in the third sector and brings HR, operational and strategic experience to the Board.
-Gail Smith works with the Huggard as a substance misuse development worker and has many years’ experience working with vulnerable adults from all walks of life.
+Gail Smith worked with the Huggard as a substance misuse development worker and has many years’ experience working with vulnerable adults from all walks of life.
+She now works for the Salvation Army.
 “I’m really excited to be on the RC Board of Trustees, RC’s work is so close to my heart and the community model is something I’m very passionate about”

 Originally from Leicestershire Amanda-Jane has lived in Cardiff for 20 years.
 She works for supported housing in Neath/Port Talbot helping homeless young people to live independently.
 Having completed a PhD in Organisational Governance and Gender Equality issues, Amanda-Jane was keen to use her skills and expertise to support our community as a Trustee.